Bursary

 Eligibility

-Students must be aged 19 or over on 31 August 2025.
-Students must have an income of less than £35,000 gross per year or in receipt of a means tested benefit such as one of the following.
+Students must be aged 19 or over on 31 August 2026.
+Students must have an income of less than £35,000 per year or be in receipt of a means tested benefit such as one of the following.
 Proof of income must be dated within 3 months of application.

 • Income Support